 Enough of the warnings though and on with the booze.
 And while we’re in the mood for stiff drinks, let’s talk about spirit tasting.

 Spirit tasting?
-My husband is quite into his wine and the pair of us love a little wine tasting, but until recently, I’d never heard of spirit tastings.
+Wine tasting yes, I’ve enjoyed that numerous times.
+But until recently, I’d never heard of spirit tastings.
 It makes perfect sense really – just think of your regular supermarket and their whisky or gin shelf.
 I’ll bet there’s a whole army of bottles for you to pick from.
 And do they all taste the same?
 No. Do they all cost the same?
 No. And are they all from the same country.
 Probably not.

 The brands that reach the supermarkets are just a small scattering of what is actually available.
 There are countless lesser known distilleries, producing wonderful products that never make it to the shelves of regular stores.
 So, when Flaviar recently approached me with an offer to try out their spirit tasting service, I jumped at the chance.
 Flaviar takes quality very seriously and offers up quality drinks from only the very best beverage producers in the World – be they small or large scale operators.

 - Sign up for quarterly membership and every 3 months you get to select a tasting box of spirits to try (including whisky, Bourbon, Gin, Tequila, Rum, Brandy or even Absinthe (if you’re feeling especially brave)